joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-31-ordo-salutis-vii-christs-sufficient-work-we-are-clean.md

 This is the God who gave his life up for me.

 Jesus Christ stood before his blasphemous people—people who cried and rejoiced with their lips, "Hosanna in the highest!” just days before—now are ready to cry out in a murderous rage to crucify the Son of God who is God.

 Jesus Christ, the glorious Lord stood side-by-side a convicted murderer, Barabbas as the governor audaciously asked the people, "Who would you rather have living with you in your neighborhoods, shopping in your shops, doing business with, passing by you on the streets?
 Who do you want: God or a murderer?”

 The rational answer is clear.
-Yet our sinful hearts pick the comforts of sin every time.
+Yet our sinful hearts will choose the comforts of sin every time.

+>Leviticus 16:21-22 (CSB) Aaron will lay both his hands on the head of the live goat and confess over it all the Israelites’ iniquities and rebellious acts—all their sins.
+He is to put them on the goat’s head and send it away into the wilderness by the man appointed for the task.
+22 The goat will carry all their iniquities into a desolate land, and the man will release it there.

 In the Old Testament, Aaron stood before the people of Israel and they looked up this live goat.
 Aaron runs through all of their sins, all of their follies, all of their iniquities and all of their transgressions.
 With that massive, terrible list, Aaron touches the head of the goat and pushes it through the crowds and directs the goat into the vastness of the wilderness, always lost, always running in freedom and never to be seen again.
-(Leviticus 16:21-22)

 Barabbas was presented as the culmination of the best that humanity has to offer as our depravity and wickedness stared us straight in the face.
 We don’t want better.
 We don’t want perfection.
 We want more of our wicked hearts desires.
 We want not His holiness, His forgiveness, and His love.
 We want more of what this world can offer.